reidrac/motivator/README.md

 License
 -------

-This is free source under MIT license.
+This is free software under MIT license.
 Please check COPYING file for more details.